 - ½ cup low sodium beef broth

-- In a food processor, combine garlic, lemon zest, olive oil, ½ teaspoon sea salt, ½ teaspoon ground pepper, mint and rosemary.
+In a food processor, combine garlic, lemon zest, 1 tablespoon olive oil, ½ teaspoon sea salt, ½ teaspoon ground pepper, mint and rosemary.
 Process and spread paste over lamb, making sure to get into all the little crevices.

-- Place lamb in slow cooker overtop of root vegetables, and add beef broth and ½ cup of red wine.
+Place lamb in slow cooker overtop of root vegetables, and add wine and broth.

 I leave the skin on the root vegetables to add flavour to the lamb, with the exception of the butternut squash which has to be peeled.